team467/team467.github.io/content/events/elementary-school-presentations/index.md

 <br>

-Our presentations consisted of a informational section related to the engineering and design process followed by a demo of our 2024 robot **_SHUFFLE_**, and even a quiz following the presentation with prizes!
-Overall, this is a great way to spread STEM awareness and help gain support for our team.
+Our presentations include an informational section on the engineering and design process, followed by a demonstration of our current robot—and even a fun quiz with prizes at the end!
+Overall, it's a great way to spread STEM awareness and build support for our team.

 <br>